jplind79/RCAT/docs/source/polygons-howto.rst

 Polygons are used in RCAT to extract or select data and statistics for specified sub-regions or areas.
-These consist of text files containing information of latitudes and longitudes for the area and are stored under *<path-to-RCAT>/rcat/polygons/*.
-The :ref:`polygons` module use these polygons to do the extraction (with the *mask_region* function) and it also has a number of different help functions to create new polygons (for RCAT or elsewhere) and plot them conveniently.
+These consist of text files containing information of latitudes and longitudes for the area and are stored under *<path-to-RCAT>/rcat/utils/polygons/*.
+The :ref:`polygons` module use these polygons to do the extraction (with the *mask_region* function) and it also has a number of different help functions to create new polygons (for use in RCAT or elsewhere) and plot them conveniently.

 The following tutorial will describe some of this functionality along with a few